maxjeffwell/full-stack-capstone-client/README.md

 Update Student Fields: https://gyazo.com/5006e4facbfd04e8f30792d6e07c3b87

 ___________________________________________________
-Built With the MERN stack and deployed using Heroku with a MongoDB database hosted on mLab.
+Built with the MERN stack and deployed using Heroku with a MongoDB database hosted on mLab.

 ___________________________________________________
 Relevant source code to key parts of educationELLy can be found in the following places: